gsileno/grasp/README.md

 ## Dependencies

-Download the binaries of +lparse+ and +smodels+ from http://www.tcs.hut.fi/Software/smodels/ and put them in the bin directory.
+Download the binaries of `lparse` and `smodels` from http://www.tcs.hut.fi/Software/smodels/ and put them in the bin directory.

 Add the following jars at compile time: